Israeli museum explains the emojis of ancient Egypt

-JERUSALEM (AFP) - How does an academic explain the importance of ancient hieroglyphics to modern audiences glued to their phones?
+JERUSALEM • How does an academic explain the importance of ancient hieroglyphics to modern audiences glued to their phones?

 Through the cunning use of emojis.

-The Israel Museum in Jerusalem last week opened the Emoglyphs exhibition, comparing the pictograms of antiquity to those of today.
+The Israel Museum in Jerusalem last week opened the Emoglyphs exhibition, comparing the pictograms of antiquity with those of today.

 "I usually find it very hard to explain how hieroglyphs are used as a script," the show's curator, Ms Shirly Ben-Dor Evian, said.